Houssam-nxy/orphanage/README.md

 **Notes**

-* The application is likely written in French.
+* The application is written in French.
-* The code appears to be organization-specific and may require adjustments for broader use.
-Ensure to review and modify as needed for your specific requirements.
+* The code is enterprise-specific and may require modifications for wider use.
+Be sure to review and modify as needed for your specific requirements.